Spanish Sausage Chorizo

 There is an anonymous book found in Vera called ¨Manual of women¨, where you can find the first recipe of this Spanish delicacy .

 ¨Carne de puerco magra y gorda picada, harina muy cernida, ajos mondados, clavos molidos, vino blanco, sal la que fuere menester.
 Amasarlo todo con el vino y después de masado, dejarlo en un vaso cubierto un día natural.
 Y después henchir las tripas de vaca o puerco, cual quisiéredes, de esta masa y ponerlas a secar al humo.¨

 ¨ Lean and fat minced pork, very sifted flour, garlic, ground cloves, white wine, salt that is necessary.
 Knead it all with the wine and after massaging, leave it in a covered glass on a natural day.
 And then fill the guts of cow or pork, as you would like, of this mass and put them to dry in the smoke.¨

-But the real Golden Age of the Chorizo was, when The king Carlos IV tasted Chorizo for first time on one of his hunt.
-He fell in love with this Spanish product, and named the butcher who produced them as the main supplier of chorizos for the Royal Family.
-You can see the butcher depicted in one of the Royal tapestry named ¨El Choricero del Rey¨ roughly translated it means " The chorizo Maker of the King".
+But the real Golden Age of the Chorizo was when King Carlos IV tasted Chorizo for the first time on one of his hunts.
+He fell in love with this Spanish product and named the butcher who produced them as the main supplier of chorizos for the Royal Family.
+You can see the butcher depicted in one of the Royal tapestries named ¨El Choricero del Rey¨ roughly translated it means " The chorizo Maker of the King".